-For those looking solutions to their #iPhone6 problems, this post might be of help.
+For those looking solutions to their iPhone 6 problems such as iPhone 6 screen remains black, this post might be of help.
 As usual, we cover more iPhone 6 issues and solutions in this material so we hope that you’ll find it helpful.

 When describing your issue, please be as detailed as possible so we can easily pinpoint a relevant solution.
 If you can, kindly include the exact error messages you are getting to give us an idea where to start.
 If you have already tried some troubleshooting steps before emailing us, make sure to mention them so we can skip them in our answers.

 Below are specific topics we’re bringing for you today:

 How to Fix iPhone 6 screen remains black and showing colored lines when unlocked